 - Pain along the arch of the foot

 - Weakness in the ankle or arch of the foot

 Posture plays a big role in overall body health.
-A properly aligned spine, neck and shoulders when standing and running is paramount to good running form.
-Having improper posture can result in extra pressure being distributed throughout the body: from the pelvis, to the knee, all the way down to the lower foot.
-This extra pressure flows down through the body, and can cause your feet to react negatively as a result.
-This is why posture is a common culprit when suffering from Plantar Fasciitis.
+A properly aligned spine, neck, and shoulders when standing and running are paramount to good running form.
+Having improper posture can result in extra pressure being distributed throughout the body: from the pelvis to the knee, all the way down to the lower foot.
+This extra pressure flows down through the body and can cause your feet to react negatively as a result.
+This is why posture is a common culprit.

-Women who frequently wear high heels may find that they are prone to Plantar Fasciitis.
-This is because their calf muscles get tighter and shorter when wearing them, making it difficult for their plantar fascia to stretch when they are wearing flat shoes or sneakers.
-While this is an injury that can afflict men and women equally, women experience it more often if they wear shoes that lack proper arch support.
+Women who frequently wear high heels may find that they are prone to the condition.
+This is because their calf muscles get tighter and shorter when wearing them, making it difficult to stretch when they are wearing flat shoes or sneakers.
+While this is an injury that can afflict men and women equally, women runners experience it more often if they wear shoes that lack proper arch support.